oscarvargash/biol_550_2022/week_03/README.md

 > Add the yellow flag to the right corner of your laptop ![](img/yellow.jpeg)

 First we need to create a reference.
-This steps creates a database for bbmap of the reference.
+This step creates a database for bbmap of the reference.

 ```
 bbmap.sh ref=sequence.fasta
 ```

-Now we can do the mapping, note that our imput is the two read files and our output is a `*.sam` file.
+Now we can do the mapping, note that our input is the two read files and our output is a `*.sam` file.
 This command also creates a script than later creates a `*.bam` file which, we will use to vizulize the mapping

 ```
 bbwrap.sh in1=Diplostephium_azureum_R1_nrmap.fastq.gz in2=Diplostephium_azureum_R2_nrmap.fastq.gz outm=D_azur.sam append ref=sequence.fasta nodisk bamscript=bs.sh

 ls
 ```

 Now let's create the bam file: